Tragedy or Fool?

 In Death of a Salesman, Willy Loman is a complex character that is a modern tragic figure and is not simply a fool.
-He is not only the victim of society, but as much as the victim of his own incapability to grasp who and what he is in any positive sense.
-This has led to the subtle and gradual deterioration of Willy, and ultimately to his tragic death.
+He is not only the victim of society but also the victim of his own incapability to grasp who and what he is in any positive sense.
+This leads to his subtle and gradual deterioration, and ultimately to his tragic death.

 Arthur Miller has developed in Death of a Salesman, a modern tragic hero in which he explores modern man in the ordinary struggles of life.
 He intended to portray Willy Loman as a common man, who is a character who destroys himself to maintain his sense of personal dignity as well as attempt to gain his rightful position in society.
 Willy is easily relatable to modern audiences because he shares numerous similar fears, hope, and flaws.
 For example, Willy ‘works a lifetime to pay off a house.’ signifies the end of his payment on his mortgage, which many families hope to achieve.
 Also his […uncontrolled outburst]: ‘I am not a dime a dozen!’ displays his dread of becoming one of many and not being unique or extraordinary.

 Taken together, Willy Loman in Death of a Salesman is a modern tragic figure and is not purely a fool.
-His similar struggles of a modern man, portrays him as an everyman, who has been guided by role models with misplaced values.
+His similar struggles to a modern man portray him as an everyman, who has been guided by role models with misplaced values.
 In addition, his own overpowering sense of sadness over his failures, and his pursuit for his lasting image as a perfect father in Biff’s eyes, demonstrates Willy Loman is a complicated character and can not be simply called a fool.

 © 2016 Billy Zhang